 Common Diseases Impacting the Gallbladder

-Disorders of the gallbladder can be quite painful and may lead to other health concerns.
+Disorders of the gallbladder can be quite painful and may lead to other health concerns10.
 Below are a few common gallbladder disorders, as well as how an MRI scan may be used with each type:

-- Cholecystitis, or acute inflammation, is the most common disorder of the gallbladder.
+- Cholecystitis, or acute inflammation, is the most common disorder of the gallbladder12.
 With symptoms of fever, pain, and leukocytosis (or elevated white blood cell count), this disorder is associated with obstructions in the gallbladder neck, pancreatic duct, or cystic duct.
 An MRI scan helps clinicians track cholecystitis, aiding treatment.

 - In oncology, or the study of cancer, gallbladder carcinoma is known as a type of gallbladder cancer.
-Imaging may reveal an intraluminal mass, an irregular thickening of the gallbladder wall, or a large mass lesion replacing the entire gallbladder.
+Imaging may reveal an intraluminal mass, an irregular thickening of the gallbladder wall, or a large mass lesion replacing the entire gallbladder6.

-- Gallbladder adenomyomatosis refers to the unnatural thickening of the gallbladder wall.
+- Gallbladder adenomyomatosis refers to the unnatural thickening of the gallbladder wall15.
 This disorder may lead to abdominal pain or hepatic colic if left untreated.
 Gallbladder adenomyomatosis can sometimes be confused with gallbladder carcinoma.
 An MRI scan, along with other imaging modalities, is used to determine the precise disorder and follow up on any changes in the gallbladder wall after treatment.

 Benefits of an MRI of the Gallbladder